-This glossary explains the meaning of the terms which are used in the offer register for the scheme.
+This glossary explains the meaning of the terms that are used in the offer register for the scheme.

 Term Definition alternative asset an asset that doesn't fit into the four main asset classes (cash and cash equivalents, fixed interest, listed property, and equities).
 Alternative assets may include for example commodities, hedge funds and private equity. annual fund charge a fee charged directly to the fund that will reduce its unit price.
-The annual fund charge is made up of: • the management fee • the supervisor's fee • fund expenses • fees and expenses of underlying funds.
+The annual fund charge is made up of: the management fee the supervisor/s fee the supervisor's fee fund expenses fees and expenses of underlying funds.
 The annual fund charge is a percentage of the NAV of each fund.
 ANZ ANZ Bank New Zealand Limited.
-ANZ Group ANZ Bank New Zealand Limited, Australia and New Zealand E Group Limited, and their subsidiaries (including ANZ Investment) ANZ Investments ANZ New Zealand Investments Limited.
+ANZ Group ANZ Bank New Zealand Limited, Australia and New Zealand Banking Group Limited, and their subsidiaries (including ANZ Investments).
+ANZ Investments ANZ New Zealand Investments Limited.
 ANZ Investments is a wholly owned subsidiary of ANZ.
 ANZ Investments is also referred to as 'we', 'our', 'us' or 'the manager'. asset something that can be owned with the expectation that it will provide an income and/or increase in value. asset class a group of assets with the same or similar features and behaviours.
-The four main asset classes we invest in are cash and cash equivalents, fixed interest, listed property, and equities. attributed PIE income (or loss) the amount of income (or loss) you receive from any investment in a PIE.
+The four main asset classes we invest in are cash and cash equivalents, fixed interest, listed property, and equities. attributed PIE income the amount of income (or loss) you receive from any investme PIE.
 Australian complying superannuation scheme a complying superannuation fund under Australian superannuation legislation, and regulated by the Australian Prudential Regulation Authority.